Gruximillian/sequential-keybinding/README.md

 ## Final touch

 Our script is complete now.
 We can set options, create any callback function that we want, the state is updated immutably.
 Overall, our `keyMapper` function is now pretty flexible.

 If you take a closer look of the page, you will notice that there is that column on the left with some information.
-On the lower part of the column you can see the placeholders for the key sequence ("some keys") that the user has entered and for the feedback message ("you got") for the user.
+On the lower part of the column you can see the placeholders for the key sequence ("some keys") that the user has entered and for the feedback message ("nothing yet") for the user.
 Those are currently useless, but we can change that easiliy.
 There are multiple way of doing that.

 The simplest way is to add more functionality to the callback function `updateBackground`.
 But that will then change what the function does and its name won't be describing properly what it does.
 So, we could write our new code inside another function and call that function from the `updateBackground` function.
 That is not ideal solution, but it is better thatn to just slap the new code into the `updateBackground` function which has nothing to do with updating the background.
 Here's how we'd do that: